jspython-dev/jspython-cli/README.md

 ```
 jspython --file=path/to/jspython/file.jspy --srcRoot=src
 ```
-Normally you would expect package.json and node_modules to be in the root level and all scripts in the `src` folder
+Normally, you would expect package.json and node_modules to be in the root level and all scripts in the `src` folder

 ```
 -|- .git